 Projects that will be considered

-3. Studies of the implementation of established or developing technologies (i.e. wind studies, methane quality studies) for projects to be situated in the Met Ed region.
+3. Studies of the implementation of established or developing technologies (i.e. wind studies, methane quality studies) for projects to be situated in the Penelec or Met Ed region.
 Preference will be given to projects that, if feasible, are likely to be attractive investments from the fund.
 Grants made under this category are limited to $25,000 per applicant.
 It is anticipated that the majority of funds for such studies will come from other sources.